 If your family farm is struggling to pay debts and you need relief, it may be time to consider bankruptcy.
 Under Chapter 12, you will be able to create a payment plan that helps you get back on your feet without risking your family’s biggest asset: The farm.

 To explore your options and see if your farm qualifies for Chapter 12, you need to meet with a bankruptcy attorney.
-The team at Hames, Anderson, Whitlow & O’Leary, P.S. can help.
-We offer our expertise and insight to help your family farm remain intact and receive relief.
-Schedule a consultation at 509-586-7797 or request more information online.
+Contact us today to schedule a no-obligation consultation.